seidenstrasse/sss7modem/README.md

 In this case the sender has to wait for random back off interval until attempting a retransmit.
 The back off interval is calculated as `(8 * bit_time) * (priority + rand(1,5))`,
 where `bit_time = 1 / 9600 s` and priority is the frames priority.
+After the backoff interval the bus has to be idle for *48 bit times* before retransmit.
 Device receiving on the bus are not necessarily able to detect collisions, unless they show up as timing error at their UART.
 Therefore receiving devices should rely only on the length and the CRC sum of frame to detect collisions.